by Eleanor Picken, Trainee Solicitor

 According to a 2017 census there were over 31,000 elderly residents living in care homes in Scotland.
 As the demand for care increases, so do concerns about the payment of care home fees.
 A recent statistic suggests that care homes cost an average of £29,270 per year, and this can go up to as much as £39,000 per year if further care is required.
 More than ever, it is important to know your way around the regulations to ensure that you and your family are best placed to deal with care fees should they arise.

 If your local authority assesses you as needing social care, it will do a means-tested financial assessment to calculate how much you should pay towards fees.
 Your income and savings, and whether you own a home will be taken into account.
-If you have income and savings of over £27,250, you will be entirely self-funding.
-If your savings and investments are less than £27,250 and you own a home, you will be eligible for 12-week funding and will be expected to sell your home to pay for fees.
-If you do not own a home, you will be eligible for funding.
+From Monday 8 April 2019 the upper capital limit is £28,000 meaning that if you have capital assets over £28,000, you must be self-funded.
+If you have money to pay for your care home fees other than from selling your home, you can use that.
+If not, you may need to sell your home to pay for your care, but there are limited circumstances in which your house will not be included in the financial assessment.

-In later life many people consider gifting their home or money to family in order to reduce their estate for inheritance tax purposes, or simply because they do not have a use or a need for their assets anymore.
-Where someone makes such a gift and then enters a care home, the local authority may view this as a deliberate deprivation of assets and still include the asset in its financial assessment.
+In later life, many people consider gifting their home or money to family in order to reduce their estate for inheritance tax purposes, or simply because they do not have a use or a need for their assets anymore.
+Where someone makes such a gift and then enters a care home, the local authority may view this as a deliberate deprivation of capital and still include the capital asset in its financial assessment.

 There is a common misconception that a local authority will only look back at transfers made within seven years of the transferor going into care.
 It is true for inheritance tax purposes that gifts made within seven years of death will be taken into account when calculating how much inheritance tax is due on the deceased’s estate.
 However, in Yule it was decided that there is no time limit on how far back a local authority can look to establish deliberate deprivation of assets.
 If there is a clear intention to avoid or reduce care home fees, and a foreseeability of a future need for care, the timing of the gift will become irrelevant.